The SOCSD School Maker Faire is a joint effort of the South Orangetown School District and the South Orangetown Council PTA.

 - Participants may present research, projects, and/or experiments that have been developed during classroom study or through extracurricular clubs.

 - Entries must have a science, technology, engineering, art and/or math component.

 - Art projects should correlate to science, technology, engineering and/or math.

 - Due to space restrictions, SOCSD and SO Council PTA reserve the right to limit the number of entries when multiples of the same research, project or experiment are entered.

-Students will choose one project to present at the Expo.
-Registration form will include the student’s contact information and will require parental consent, a concise paragraph, two to three sentences, describing their work (this may be included in press releases, on the SOCSD and/or PTA websites, and the Expo program).
+Students will choose one project to present.
+Registration form will include the student’s contact information and will require parental consent, a concise paragraph, two to three sentences, describing their work (this may be included in press releases, on the SOCSD and/or PTA websites, and the program).
 Teams are welcome.

 Frequently Asked Questions

 Q: Does my project need to be from school or can it be created at home?

 Either one is just fine!
 As long as your project is original work that revolves around Science, Technology, Engineering, Art, or Math, we would love to have you!